mizchi/trans-loader/README.md

 ## TODO

+- Ensure service-worker loading
-- Support package.json to load with version
+- Support `package.json` to load with version
-- Can load without extname
+- Can load without extname for `.ts`

 ## LICENSE